Basal electrical rhythm: Factors that impact gastric motility

 The cells that respond to and secrete these substances include I cells and K cells in the proximal small intestine, whose stimulation is dependent on nutrient exposure and entry into the duodenum, and L cells in the distal small intestine and colon which are stimulated by unabsorbed nutrients and gastric emptying.

 The frequency of the BER, and thus the contractions, changes throughout the GI tract.
 The frequency in the stomach is 3 per minute, while the duodenum is 11 to 12 per minute and the ileum is 9 per minute.
-The colon can have a BER frequency between 2 and 13 per minute.
-The electrical activity is oscillatory, so that the BER has peaks and valleys when graphed over time.